ActiveCampaign/queueing_rabbit/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Development

+    rvm install $(cat .ruby-version)
+    rvm gemset create $(cat .ruby-gemset)
+    rvm use

+### Testing

+The tests assume a RabbitMQ server is running on localhost:5672.
+To run the tests:

+    rake spec